This is all the random stuff that spills out of my mind ...

 Thank Goodness Not All Germans Were Nazis

-On 6th June 1944, the Allied invasion of Europe started.
-My Granddad was one who faced the full might of Hitler's Third Reich.
+75 years ago, the Allied invasion of Europe started with the D-Day landings in Normandy.
+My Granddad was one soldier who bravely faced the full might of Hitler's Third Reich ...

 Edward Bernard Devaney, a private in the Royal Ulster Rifles stepped down from the bobbing landing craft and immediately regretted it.
 Being overloaded with supplies and ammunition, the weight of everything he was carrying dragged him underwater and the only way for him to surface again was to lose some of his kit.
 He dumped his standard issue fold-up bicycle and realised he had a long walk ahead of him!
 But he always said that decision saved his life.

 "I loved listening to my Grandad's stories when I was little, and he had lots of them!"

 From the beach landings, taking Caen, then on into Holland liberating small towns and villages, he could talk for hours about his comrades, his antics and the people he met along the way.
 In fact, some of these people became lifelong friends with my Grandad and Grandma visiting them in Holland many years later.